Skip to main content

 GET /lucca-api/employee-attributes?definition.id=e_children&value.e_childGivenName=Alice HTTP/1.1

 Filtering on value performs a strict equality check.
-Partial matches and range filters are not supported on this parameter.
+Partial matches and range filters are not supported.

 When you already know the attribute’s id, retrieve it directly: